oleiman/sweet-contracts/README.md

 A collection of sweet.js macros that provide contract support for JavaScript!
 Inspired and motivated by [contracts.coffee](http://www.disnetdev.com/contracts.coffee).
 Powered by [contracts.js](http://disnetdev.com/contracts.js/).
 Made possible by [sweet.js](http://sweetjs.org).

+You may notice that the syntax (and documentation...) of `sweet-contracts` bears a striking resemblance `contracts.coffee`.
+This is by design.
+The idea is to get roughly the same functionality and smooth syntax without transmogrifying existing code into CoffeeScript.
+Also, we wanted to present something cool you can do with `sweet.js` which you couldn't otherwise do in pure JS.

 ###Let's start simple...

 Try decorating a regular old JavaScript function with a contract: